 1. Find a suitable space.

 If you already have a root cellar, you are blessed.
 If you need to improvise, you’ll need to find a suitable room inside your home.
 Avoid rooms that are vented for central heating.
 Avoid garages and unheated porches or balconies, if your area gets frost.
 The ideal room would be below ground level, in a corner of your basement.
-You need a space that stays cool, but doesn’t freeze — that can remain unheated.
+You need a space that stays cool, but doesn’t freeze — that can remain unheated and will have relatively stable humidity levels.
+You don’t want the cold storage space, or root cellar, to be too dry.

 2. Have an airflow or ventilation system in place.

 This isn’t necessary but you will have better success if you can vent this room to the outside.
 Gases and humidity build up as fruit matures.
-If you can get an exchange of air you will improve your outcomes.
+You want the apple storage to vent away from other fruit and vegetable storage if possible.
+Also, winter crops like cabbage and turnips may create sulfur smelling compounds, so good ventilation will help reduce that.
+If you can get an exchange of air you will improve the longevity of your cold storage food.

 3. Avoid trapping moisture around your produce.